swamiiyer/swamiiyer.github.io/_pages/cs110/programming_environment.md

 > Download [Visual Studio Code](https://code.visualstudio.com/sha/download?build=stable&os=darwin-universal) (aka VSCode), unzip the file, and move the extracted application into the *Applications* folder.
 >
-> Launch VSCode, click on the Extensions icon on the left sidebar, search for the *Python* extension, and install it.
+> Launch VSCode, click on the Extensions icon on the left sidebar, search for the *Python* extension and install it.
+Next, search for *vscode-pdf* extension and install it.

 > To test your environment, download and unzip [`ipp.zip`](https://www.cs.umb.edu/~siyer/teaching/ipp.zip) under `~/workspace`, launch VSCode, open the folder `~/workspace/ipp`, and run the following commands in the VSCode terminal (can be launched by selecting *Terminal &rarr; New Terminal*):